Phospholipase D: Regulation

 In addition to diverging in intrinsic activity with its differing isoforms, PLD is extensively regulated by hormones, neurotransmitters, lipids, small monomeric GTPases, and other small molecules that bind to their corresponding domains on the enzyme.
 In most cases, signal transduction is mediated through production of phosphatidic acid, which functions as a secondary messenger.

 Specific phospholipids are regulators of PLD activity in plant and animal cells.
-Most PLDs require phosphatidylinositol 4,5-bisphosphate (PIP_{2}), as a cofactors for activity.
+Most PLDs require PIP_{2} as a cofactor for activity.
 PIP_{2} and other phosphoinositides are important modifiers of cytoskeletal dynamics and membrane transport and can traffic PLD to its substrate PC.
 PLDs regulated by these phospholipids are commonly involved in intracellular signal transduction.
 Their activity is dependent upon the binding of these phosphoinositides near the active site.
 In plants and animals, this binding site is characterized by the presence of a conserved sequence of basic and aromatic amino acids.
 In plants such as Arabidopsis thaliana, this sequence is constituted by a RxxxxxKxR motif together with its inverted repeat, where R is arginine and K is lysine.
 Its proximity to the active site ensures high level of PLD1 and PLD2 activity, and promotes the translocation of PLD1 to target membranes in response to extracellular signals.